 - Cruise Cover

-If you’re a fan of sailing the seven seas, this cover helps protect you against the unique risks that cruising can involve, like falling sick at sea or failing to make land due to poor weather
+If you’re a fan of sailing the seven seas, this cover is a necessary addition to protect you against the unique risks that cruising can involve, like falling sick at sea or failing to make land due to poor weather

 - Gadget Cover